JianqiangDing/irafhy/doc/markdown/mainPage.md

 This is the documentation of IraFhy, an interval arithmetic based reachability analysis framework designed for hybrid automaton.

+You can start your development quickly by following the instructions of [User Guide](@ref userGuide), state set representation related information can be found in [Representation](@ref representation), utilties illustrated in [Utility](@ref utility), the documentation also provide some [examples](@ref example) which help you to enhance your understanding of the library's usage.

 #

 This is the documentation of HyPro, a C++ library for state set representations tailored for the analysis of hybrid automata.
 Information regarding the dependencies as well as installation can be found in the [getting started section](@ref gettingStarted) as well as a general information about the usage of the library.

 Further information about the theoretical background of the library can be found in the section [state set representations](@ref stateSets) and its subpages.
 There we present the general interface all provided state set representations implement as well as show examples on how to use the library.